solidjs/solid-start/docs/core-concepts/routing.md

 ### When the user clicks a button

-There are cases where the `link` tag is not right for your navigation needs.
+There are cases where the anchor is not right for your navigation needs.
 For example,

+- You want to navigate after an async process completes
 - You want to navigate after the user clicks a button, and we do some logic.
-- You want to navigate after an async process completes

-For these use cases we provide an imperative [`navigate`][usenavigate-navigate] function that can be access using the [`useNavigate`][usenavigate] helper
+For these use cases you can use an imperative [`navigate`][usenavigate-navigate] function that you can by calling [`useNavigate()`][usenavigate].

 ### Redirecting